paperboatcc/fasmga.old/README.md

 We created Fasm.ga for all your URL shortening needs.
 It's completely free, and does **not** rely on **ads**, **commercial tracking** or **selling your data** to maintain.
 We don't log your IP or collect any of your navigation data.

 It's quite straightforward.
-You input a URL, and __we make it shorter__.™
+You input a URL, and __we make it shorter__.

 <h4 align="center">
   Free